Colostle – A Solo Tabletop Role Playing Experience

 Nich Angell’s Colostle begins with an architectural impossibility and treats it not as allegory but as environment.
 The game’s world exists entirely inside a single structure: a castle of such scale that seas, cities, plains, and ruins occupy its interior.
 There is no exterior geography, no sky beyond stone vaults and distant ceilings.
 The inhabitants of this world do not search for an outside.
 They live among corridors that stretch for miles and doorways that open onto regions rather than rooms.
 The name Colostle—a contraction of “colossal castle”—functions less as wordplay than as a statement of physical law.

 Published as a solo tabletop role-playing game, Colostle stands apart from the mechanical “crunch” of many contemporary RPGs.
-While it utilizes a single six-sided die to dictate the unpredictable maneuvers of enemies in combat, the vast majority of play is mediated through a standard deck of playing cards and a written journal kept by the player.
+The game is played with a standard deck of playing cards and a written journal kept by the player.
 The journal is not ancillary documentation; it is the primary site of play.
 What matters is not what is rolled, but what is written.

 Animated Abstract Structures